Julie McKenna was thrilled as she arrived for a four-night trip in Mahon, Menorca, on 15 July, having not been abroad for two years.

 In some countries, you may need to test negative to enable you to leave quarantine.
 If the tests cost money, this could quickly become expensive.
 To help reduce costs, pack some free NHS Covid antigen tests in your suitcase.
 You can use these to check your Covid status before splashing out on a final pre-departure test.

 If you are unvaccinated and therefore are required to take a pre-departure test before you travel home, be aware though that you cannot use an NHS test for this reason.
 Make sure you get an official test in a nearby clinic or a certified private self-test kit before travelling back to the UK.
-Some self-testing kits are illegal – find out what to look out for.
+Some .

 Under the Package Travel Regulations, a package holiday company should help a traveller in difficulty.
 The company should provide you with information on health services, local authorities and consular assistance.
 It should also assist you with making alternative travel arrangements home.
 It may also provide you with quarantine accommodation, but for no longer than three nights.